-It’s super easy to create a WhatsApp account, all that’s needed is a phone number.
-And then you can send messages to anyone who has a WhatsApp account.
-It’s also easy to create group chats that allow scammers to reach multiple users simultaneously.
+It’s super easy to create a WhatsApp account.
+All that’s needed is a phone number.
+And then, you can send messages to anyone with a WhatsApp account.
+Creating group chats that allow scammers to reach multiple users simultaneously is also easy.

 Some common types of WhatsApp scams include:

 - Lottery scams: You receive a message that you won a large sum of money or a valuable prize in a lottery or sweepstakes.
 To claim the winnings, you “just” need to pay a processing fee, provide personal information, or click on a malicious link.

 - Investment scams: You are offered a lucrative investment opportunity with high returns and low risk.

 - Romance scams: You get contacted by someone you don’t know who wants to develop a romantic relationship with you.
 Over time, they ask for money for various reasons.
 When you stop sending them money, they disappear.

 - Phishing and malware attacks: You get a message containing a link or an attachment.
 Clicking on it, malware is installed on your device, or you are directed to a phishing website to steal your personal information or login credentials.